Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 .. dropdown:: Input parameters for the ``tokenMetadata`` function (click here)

-    Create a ``tokenMetadata.json`` file and insert the following JSON object.
+    Create a ``tokenMetadata.json`` file and insert the following JSON array.

     .. code-block:: json